Docker is a revolution in the IT landscape and has made things easy.

 - docker ps -a

-It allows you to see all the containers which are available as well up and running.
+It allows you to see all the containers that are available as well up and running.

-The difference between docker ps and ps -a is that ps -a allows you see containers which are down as well.
+The difference between docker ps and ps -a is that ps -a allows you to see containers that are down as well.

 - docker run -it -d <image_name>

-To Create Docker Container from Docker Image in a detached mode.
+To Create a Docker Container from Docker Image in a detached mode.

 - docker exec -it <container_id> bash

-To run container in interactive mode using bash shell.
+To run the container in interactive mode using bash shell.

 - docker start <container_id>